 But, we are still in the thick of it and we still need your support!

 This school year, CAN will be partnering with schools and families so our students receive the academic and behavioral support they need to thrive.
-In conjunction with the AAPS and Lincoln Consolidated school districts, as well as other vital community partners, CAN will ensure its students have access to working devices and Internet, supplies, and tutoring/mentorship support as the school year begins virtually.
-Our goal has always been and continues to be to ensure our students do not fall through the cracks or get left behind.
+In conjunction with the AAPS and Lincoln Consolidated school districts, as well as other vital community partners, CAN will ensure its students have access to working devices and Internet, supplies, and tutoring/mentorship support throughout the year.
+Our goal has always been and continues to be to ensure our students are given every opportunity to succeed.

-Give a financial gift to keep our programs and services in operation so we can provide ongoing support to hundreds of families in Washtenaw County
+Give a financial gift to keep our programs and services in operation so we can continue to provide ongoing support to hundreds of families in Washtenaw County